JaroslawOgonowski/currency-calculator/README.md

 ## Demo:
 https://jaroslawogonowski.github.io/currency-calculator/

-The website presents the use of forms and their validation, BEM conventions and basic js functions.
+The website presents the use of:
+-forms and their validation,
+-BEM conventions,
+-basic js functions,
+-ES6 (features: let, const, arrow functions)

 I also carried out full js refactoring.
 This is my first very complex code: